University of Melbourne, Burnley campus: 21st century

 The university phased out the TAFE courses, in line with the "Melbourne Model".
 Current courses run at the campus include; Doctor of Philosophy (by research), Master of Philosophy (by research), the Master of Urban Horticulture (course work), the Graduate Certificate in Arboriculture, the Graduate Certificate in Garden Design, the Specialist Certificate in Green Roofs and Walls and the associate degree in Urban Horticulture.

 Burnley College is now much more focused on postgraduate research than in the past, specialising in areas such as green infrastructure, forest science, waterways ecology and management, environmental horticulture and has a significant soil science research group on campus.
 Facilities include a specialist library, plant nursery, field research and demonstration area, graphics studio, horticultural engineering facilities and plant tissue culture and genetics laboratories.

 In 2007, the Burnley Horticultural College Collection was donated to the University of Melbourne archives, containing approximately 7,000 plant specimens.

 Burnley Gardens

 Baloskion tetraphyllum (cultivated), Burnley Gardens, Victoria, Australia.

-The Gardens continue to be a wonderful resource for students and visitors alike.
+The Gardens are open to students and visitors alike.
 The open lawns, curved paths, secluded areas and large conifers providing architectural form combine to make a classic Victorian Garden.
 Recent developments, such as the Native Grasslands Garden and the Rainforest Garden, have provided new design themes for the gardens.

 The Friends of Burnley Gardens were formed in 1998 to support the Gardens.
 They hold regular meetings and lectures, working bees, workshops and produce a newsletter for members.

 In 1995, a large part of the Gardens that contained orchards, fields, and some buildings was sold to the pharmaceutical company AMRAD.
 The importance of the Burnley Gardens to the State of Victoria was recognised when the gardens were added to the Victorian Heritage Register on 5 December 2003.